casper-network/docs-archive/dapp-dev-guide/tutorials/erc20/tests.rst

     make test

 The project contains a `Makefile <https://github.com/casper-ecosystem/erc20/blob/master/Makefile>`_, which is a custom build script that compiles the contract before running tests in *release* mode.
 Then, the script copies the `contract.wasm` file to the `tests/wasm <https://github.com/casper-ecosystem/erc20/tree/master/testing/tests/wasm>`_ directory.
-In practice, you only need to run a single command during development, which is *make test*.
+In practice, you only need to run the ``make test`` command during development.

 Configuring the Test Package